-Valuers consider specific variables such as the lease contracts signed and specifically its rents.
-Similarly, they apply certain key assumptions such as exit yields, estimated market rent and comparable transactions in order to arrive at a final valuation.
+Valuer considers specific variables such as the lease contracts signed and specifically its rents.
+Similarly, they apply certain key assumptions such as exit yields, estimated market rent and discount rates in order to arrive at a final valuation.

-The significance of the estimates and judgements involved in these valuations, coupled with a minor difference in percentage terms in the valuation of a property, could result in a material figure, meaning that the valuation of investment property is considered a key audit matter.
-For a sample of additions of investment properties registered during the year, we have checked the supporting documentation.
+The importance of the estimates and judgements involved in these valuations, coupled with the fact that a small percentage difference in the valuation of a property could result in a material figure, makes the valuation of real estate investments a key audit issue.